jiloj/jnode/docs/src/main/paradox/part-1/index.md

 Here, `form.bindFromRequest()` will map input from the HTTP request to a [`play.api.data.Form`](https://www.playframework.com/documentation/latest/api/scala/index.html#play.api.data.Form), and handles form validation and error reporting.

-If the `PostFormInput` passes validation, it's passed to the resource handler, using the `success` method.
+If the `PostFormInput` passes validation, it's passed to the model.resource handler, using the `success` method.
 If the form processing fails, then the `failure` method is called and the `FormError` is returned in JSON format.

 ```scala
 private val form: Form[PostFormInput] = {